ubccr/hpc-toolset-tutorial/coldfront/README.md

 `sbatch --wrap "sleep 600"`
 You will get an error message that you do not have permission to run on the cluster
 `sbatch: error: Batch job submission failed: Invalid account or account/partition combination specified`
+- Let's see what slurm access cgray currently has:
+`sacctmgr show user cgray -s list`
+You should not see any Slurm account information for the `cgray` user
 _**This is because we have not synced the allocation information in ColdFront with Slurm yet.**_
 - Type `exit` to log out of the cgray account and you should be on the frontend logged in as the hpcadmin account.

 ### Run Slurm plugin to sync active allocations from ColdFront to Slurm
 - Login to the coldfront container & setup ColdFront environment
 `ssh coldfront`
-`cd /srv/www`
-`source venv/bin/activate`
+`source /srv/www/venv/bin/activate`
-- Let's see what slurm access cgray currently has:
-`sacctmgr show user cgray -s list`
-- Let's see what slurm access csimmons currently has:
-`sacctmgr show user csimmons -s list`

 - Now dump the slurm account/association info from ColdFront's active allocations:
 `coldfront slurm_dump -c hpc -o ~/slurm_dump`
 - Let's see what was created: